emberlabstech/1PassMapper/README.md

     Usage of 1PassMapper:

+    -v                  Increase the verbosity to show what tags are translated or not.
+    -vv                 INSECURE!!
+Increase the verbosity to show what tags are translated or not, adding the value replacing the tag. (only use for debug!)
     -prefix     string  The prefix to use for all paths (default: ""), such as "dev" or other dot-notation path prefix.
     -tokenfile  string  The name of the 1pass token file to use, if different from teh default (~/.1passtoken)
     -injson     string  Input JSON source file in case you do not want to use 1Password